neurocod/transformer.cpp/README.md

 3. **Flexibility**: The architecture supports both training and inference modes, with configurable parameters.

 4. **Minimal Dependencies**: The implementation relies only on the C++ standard library, with no external dependencies on deep learning frameworks.

-5. **Educational Value**: The code is well-commented and structured to help understand the inner workings of Transformer models.

 ## Project Structure